Carreau/talks/2017-08-13-pybay/pycon.md

 We want to make the transition the least frustrating for users and dev.

+--

-We'll be describing how we did this.
+I'll be describing how we did this, how **you** can do it.
+How to do it right, potentially better than us.

+Things we did wrong – and like to learn from **your** experience when you do it.

 --